 - Repeat the process starting from step 1, treating 24 as the new dividend.
 Continue this process as long as necessary until the remainder is 0, or we find a repeating pattern.
 In this case, since 6 × 4 = 24, we subtract 24 from 24 to get 0, and the long division is complete.
 If, on a different problem, the remainder is not 0, continue to step 6.

 For the above example, since the remainder is 0, the quotient is therefore 94, meaning that the solution to the problem 564 ÷ 6 is 94.

-When the numbers do not divide exactly, we can either say the answer is the quotient and the remainder, or we can take the problem further with a few extra steps to determine the solution using decimals.
+When the numbers do not divide exactly, we can either say the answer is the quotient and the remainder, or we can take the problem further with some extra steps to determine the solution using decimals.
 In some cases, we can find an exact solution, but in others, we can only approximate the value if the decimal does not terminate.
 Using an example similar to the one above, if the dividend were 566 instead of 564: